22 Underrated Easter and Spring Marketing Ideas (eCommerce)

 50% of customers choose free shipping despite slower delivery times.

-Here’s how you can make shipping convenient for customers:
+Here’s how you can make shipping convenient for customers for your Easter promotions:

 Flash sales are limited-time offer sales that last for a particular duration, usually 24 hours.